h-ayat/dimdah/dimdah.md

-# Domain-Isolated Modular Architecture (DIMDAh)
+# Domain-Isolated Modular Driver Architecture (DIMDAh)

 ## Preface

 Modern software systems have grown increasingly complex while team sizes often remain small.
 With the rise of intelligent coding assistants and AI agents, developers can now build systems of unprecedented scale and sophistication — but the cognitive load of understanding and safely evolving such systems has become the new bottleneck.
-The **Domain-Isolated Modular Architecture (DIMDAh)** aims to minimize this cognitive burden by introducing clear, enforceable boundaries between logical units of the system, allowing developers to modify, extend, or reason about a part of the system without understanding the entire codebase.
+The **Domain-Isolated Modular Driver Architecture (DIMDAh)** aims to minimize this cognitive burden by introducing clear, enforceable boundaries between logical units of the system, allowing developers to modify, extend, or reason about a part of the system without understanding the entire codebase.

 ### The Cognitive Load Problem